 You seem to be big fans of John Mayer, have you ever seen him live?

-Dane – No, I had tickets to see him in The O2 a couple of years ago but I didn’t get to go.
-This is going to sound grim, my nan was dying so I didn’t get to go.
+Dane – No, I had tickets to see him at The O2 a couple of years ago but I didn’t get to go.
+This is going to sound grim, but my nan was dying so I couldn’t go.
 I am an absolute massive fan but have never seen him live.
-I’ve watched a lot of live streams though.
+I’ve watched a lot of livestreams though.